Picos de Europa - Medium Trek - Accommodation before and after

 Refugio Collado Jermoso - Espinama

-Leaving the refugio behind, this stage takes you from the dramatic heights of Collado Jermoso down to the green valleys of Espinama.
-The trail begins with a steep and technical descent through rocky switchbacks that require careful footing.
+Leaving the refugio behind, this stage begins by retracing your steps back toward Fuente Dé.
+The morning is marked by a steep and technical descent through rocky switchbacks that demand careful footing.
 As you descend, the imposing limestone walls of the Torre del Llambrión (2,647m) dominate the skyline and provide an impressive backdrop.

-The route then enters the Vega de Liordes, a vast alpine meadow surrounded by towering peaks, ideal for a break before continuing your descent.
-From here, the route follows an old mining path and zigzags down the Canal del Embudo, where you'll feel the dramatic change from high alpine terrain to lush forests.
+The route re-enters the Vega de Liordes, a vast alpine meadow surrounded by towering peaks—an ideal place for a break before continuing down.
+From here, the path follows an old mining track and zigzags through the Canal del Embudo, where the high alpine terrain gradually gives way to lush forests.

-Once in the valley, the route flattens out and follows the Camino de Fuente Dé, a historic path lined with beech forests and mountain streams.
-After Fuente Dé, the route continues along the River Deva to Espinama, where you can celebrate the end of another rewarding stage with a well-earned rest in this charming mountain village.
+Reaching Fuente Dé, the trail levels out and picks up the Camino de Fuente Dé, a historic route lined with beech forests and mountain streams.
+From there, it continues along the River Deva to Espinama, where you can celebrate the end of another rewarding stage with a well-earned rest in this charming mountain village.

 Posada Maximo (Espinama)